kimfucious/sakura/README.md

 layout: post
 ---

-Ignore the above bits.
+Ignore the above bits when on Github.
 They are only there so as to allow this README.md page to be compiled into a static HTML page by Jekyll and used in the theme.
 You kids have seen too many X-files.
 Move along, nothing to see here.

 # Kimfucious Bootstrap Jekyll (kbj)